demo125/exponea_recommender/README.md

   </p>
   <p>More detailed findings can be found in jupyter notebooks in /notebooks directory.
 There is one notebook for every model.
 Notebooks are also exported to HTML in the same directory which can be easily opened.
  </p>
   <p>Simple REST API is build for serving real-time recommendations.
 The api has only few endpoints for train the models, finding similar items and for making recommendations.
+Training of the first model takes around 20 seconds, the other two are almost instant.
   </p>
-  <p>I used popular python libraries for data handling ang visualisation - numpy, pandas, matplotlib, sklearn and LightFM for collaborative filtering based models.
-The API is build in Flask and runs on its development server.
+  <p>I used popular python libraries for data handling ang visualisation - numpy, pandas, matplotlib, sklearn and LightFM for collaborative filtering based model.
+The API is build in Flask and runs on its own development server.
 The application was build in anaconda enviroment.
-Package list is exported to requirements.txt
+Package list is exported to requirements.txt.
   </p>